 RAM comes in the form of modules which plug into motherboard connectors.

 Expansion slots are compartments into which expansion cards can be inserted.
-These are cards which give the computer new features or increased performance.
+These are cards that give the computer new features or increased performance.
 There are several types of slots:

 - ISA slots (Industry Standard Architecture): For inserting ISA slots.
 The slowest ones are 16-bit.